Fractional quantization by interaction of arbitrary strength in gapless flat bands with divergent quantum geometry

+We now briefly comment on the two trivial phases competing with the FQAH phase, in the parameter ranges of $\alpha\lesssim0.4$ and $\alpha\gtrsim2.4$ respectively [Fig.~\ref{Fig:KagomeManyBody}(f) upper panel].
+Both phases are gapped and topologically trivial without quantized charge pumping in DMRG calculations (Fig.~S19 of SI).
+The two trivial phases exhibit distinct real-space charge orders: `donut' with $\sqrt{3}\times\sqrt{3}$ periodicity for $\alpha\lesssim0.4$, and stripe with tripled periodicity for $\alpha\gtrsim2.4$ [Fig.~\ref{Fig:KagomeManyBody}(f) lower panel].
+We note that stripe phases have also been observed in LLs with an anisotropic effective mass tensor or an anisotropic dielectric constant tensor, caused by softened magnetoroton modes at large anisotropies~\cite{AnisotropicLLYangBo2012,AnisotropicLLZhangFC2012}.
+While in our case the stripe phase is driven by anisotropic quantum geometry at large $\alpha$.

-\textit{Discussion---}The SFBs here represent a scenario that contrasts with all existing venues for FQAH effects in almost every aspect, including the absence of a band gap, presence of singularities in Bloch functions and quantum geometry, and the strong quantum geometric divergence, fluctuation and non-idealness.
-The tunable quantum geometric landscape enables a systematic exploration in such unconventional settings with neither band topology nor ideal quantum geometry.
+\textit{Discussions---}The SFBs here represent a scenario that contrasts with existing venues for FQAH effects in almost every aspect, including the absence of a band gap, presence of singularities in Bloch functions and quantum geometry, and the strong quantum geometric divergence, fluctuation and non-idealness.
+The tunable quantum geometric landscape enables a systematic exploration in such unconventional settings with neither band topology nor ideal flat-band quantum geometry.
 In two SFB models of distinct characteristics, we observe common trends on how quantum geometry influences the FQAH states.
 Remarkably, at dilute fillings of the SFBs, FQAH phases are found for NN interaction $0<U\le\infty$ from weak to strong interaction regimes.
-Understanding the precise mechanism behind such remarkable adaptability of the many-body topological order to the singular and fluctuating quantum geometric landscape is intriguing for future study.
+Our work advances the exploration of FQAH effects toward extreme conditions and imply possibilities for discovering novel topological many-body states.